Bachelor of Applied Social Science – Counselling

 Member of ACA

-Kerry is a passionate, skilled professional counsellor who has been supporting individuals, couples and families of varied ages through complex, general and diverse issues they are experiencing.
+Kerry is an experienced and skilled counsellor who has been supporting individuals, couples and families of varied ages through general, more complex, and diverse issues.
 Kerry has worked in a range of sectors including not for profit organisations, schools and private practice and is registered with the Australian Counselling Association.

 Through Kerry’s expertise she offers therapeutic services to guide and support individuals to develop strategies and skills of self-care.
 Working from a gentle, client-centred approach, she works collaboratively with each individual to ensure the best outcomes are reached and all sessions are used to meet each person’s unique individual needs.
 Kerry knows that it takes a lot of courage to ask for help and she sees it as a privilege to be trusted to help.

 With empathy and compassion, Kerry allows clients to work at their own unique pace to experience transition in a safe environment to lead to positive change.
-Kerry does this using a number of evidence based therapies including: Gestalt Therapy, Mindfulness Therapy, Solution Focused Therapy, Cognitive Behavioural Therapy and Prepare/Enrich Marriage Counselling.
+Kerry does this using a number of therapies including: Gestalt Therapy, Mindfulness Therapy, Solution Focused Therapy, Cognitive Behavioural Therapy, Gottman Method Couples Therapy and Prepare/Enrich Marriage Counselling.

 Kerry Johnson has appointments available in the following location: Hallett Cove